suellenferreira/AzureCore/Azure VMWare Solution (AVS)/Architectures/vWAN and RoutingIntent/README.md

 - GlobalReach (GR) is not an option:
   1. GR not available in the country (check availability on [aka.ms/globalreach](https://aka.ms/GlobalReach))
-  2. Inspection be between on-prem and AVS is a requirement to be done in Azure
+  2. Inspection between on-prem and AVS is required to be done in Azure

-- vWAN Secure Hub is already in use by Customer
+- vWAN Hub is already in use by Customer